Bisonai/orakl-docs/en/developers-guide/L2-services.md

 ---

 ## Registry contract on Klaytn
-This contracts allows you to manage new chain and services for Orakl network
+This contract allows you to manage new chain and services for Orakl network
 # Manage new chains:
 1. propsose a new chain and pay for propose fee: